dickinson-comp378-fa2025/comp378-web/hw/final-proj.md

   contain some nontrivial entity types and relationship types.
 * The database schema should be constructed using relation notation, as in section 6.1.5 of the textbook.
-* The database should be implemented in MySQL.
+* The database should be implemented in an SQL environment such as PostgreSQL, MySQL or SQLite.
+Exception: With the prior permission of the instructor, you may use a NoSQL database.
+* The database can be deployed on your own device, on Supabase, or on another server or service of your choosing.
 * The computer program should demonstrate some interesting properties or capabilities of the database.
-  - Most likely, it will be written in Java and will employ JDBC.
-  - **Alternatively, you can learn a little PHP and make some dynamic webpages that interact with your database.
-For some instructions and a demo, please go to the [PHP demo page](../php/index.md).** [Added 4/16/2022]
+  - You are free to use any language or framework.
+In class and homework assignments, we used Java and JDBC.
+This is therefore the easiest option.
+But you are welcome to use Python, JavaScript, or another programming language, combined with any other suitable tools or frameworks such as Node.js/Express, Python/Flask etc.
 * The final project can be completed individually or in teams of two.
 However, if you worked with a partner for the RP1 and RP2 assignments, you may not work with the same partner again.
 If you